PROGRAM CANCELED FOR SUMMER 2020

 • Conduct research on various funding initiatives and write grants

 • Assist the supervisor in the international operations department for restaurant chains

-• Create a press kit of the latest company music and art editions while developing new content for company website and planning events
+• Create a press kit of the latest company music and art editions while developing new content for the company website and planning events

 Opportunities can vary year-to-year by such factors as market trends, time of year, and the economy.
 Common industry sectors for internships include, but are not limited to: